-Here's how you can use Airtime to manage your broadcasts.
+Here's how you can use Airtime to automate your broadcasts.
 Chapter names in this book are shown in italics, to help you find the details of each step (if you need to read more).

-I. Log in to your Airtime server with your Username and Password (Getting started).
+1. Log in to your Airtime server with your username and password (Getting started).

-2. Add your files to the Airtime library by clicking Add media on the main menu, then click the Add files button.
-You can drag and drop your files into this window too.
-Then click the Start upload button (Add media).
+2. Add your files to the Airtime library by clicking Add media on the main menu, then using the Add files button.
+You can drag and drop your files into this window too (Add media).